Project Description

 Project Goal

-To create a new visualization of the product that can be used in the entire marketing funnel that will increase conversion in every step of the funnel.
+To create a new visualisation of the product that can be used in the entire marketing funnel (ad’s, website and mobile app) so that the company gain more users in a more cost-effective manner.

 Key performance indicators: